unmtransinfo/CFChemAPI/README.md

 * Run `docker compose up`

 #### Notes
 * You should create a cron job to back up ./db regularly.
-You can tar the directory or use mysqldump (https://dev.mysql.com/doc/refman/8.3/en/mysqldump.html) along with the mysql container. (ex: `docker compose exec mysql mysqldump [options] > dump.sql`)
+You can tar the directory (requires stopping containers) or use mysqldump (https://dev.mysql.com/doc/refman/8.3/en/mysqldump.html) along with the mysql container. (ex: `docker compose exec mysql mysqldump [options] > dump.sql`)

 ### Recommended (Requires external MySql database):